canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

   virtual one).

-It should be noted that a particular packet can traverse the Netfilter hooks several times, if one of the following conditions occur (FIXME: this is probably not exhaustive, maybe leave as examples?):
+It should be noted that a particular packet can traverse the Netfilter hooks several times, in conditions such as the followings:

 * the packet is sent out a virtual interface that loops the packet back to the same Linux kernel (e.g. `veth
   <https://manpages.ubuntu.com/manpages/en/man4/veth.4.html>`_ interfaces),
   although the list of hooks are not going to overlap completely; FIXME: does this even make sense?
-Of course a packet sent out a veth is going to come back in on the pair...
-Also, is nfmark maintained?
-Wouldn't expect it, need to confirm.
+Of course a packet sent out a veth is going to come back in on the pair... nfmark is not maintained - for all intents and purposes, this is a new packet.
 * Virtual Routing and Forwarding (VRF) is in use - a packet will traverse the L3 prerouting hook twice, once with the input interface set to the L3 interface and once with the input interface set to the VRF interface.